ibi107/dynamic-memory-allocator/README.md

 DYNAMIC++_
 9////////0
 ```
 Now, we want to allocate another string, but there isn't enough space in the heap.
-So, we increase the memory in the heap with `increaseMemory()`:
+So, memory is automatically increased in the heap with `increaseMemory()`:
 ```
 DYNAMIC++_____________
 9////////0000000000000